algosup/2024-2025-project-5-bubble-intermarche-team-7/TechnicalSpecification.md

 - `dish_lists`: Displays wine and cheese suggestions, grouped by category.
 - `favorite`: Lets users view and manage the products they labelled as favorite.
 - `profile`: Allows users to update preferences such as dietary restrictions, allergies, and language.
-- `onboarding`: Guides new users through initial preference setup.
+- `onboarding`: Guides new users through initial preferences setup.
-- `404`: This page will appear if the user tries to go to an unexisting page or destination. (cleaner version needed)
+- `404`: This page will appear if the user tries to go to an unexisting page or destination.

 ---